HCL-TECH-SOFTWARE/leap-doc/9.3.5/ru_creating_rules_in_your_form.md

-# Creating rules in your application {#assigningrulestowidgetsinyourform .concept}
+# Creating rules in your application

 Rules help you gather the correct information from users and organize your information after data is entered in a form.
 You can create composite rules that govern how your form, and the data in your form behaves.